Combining the in-medium similarity renormalization group with the density matrix renormalization group: Shell structure and information entropy: Shell structure in -shell nuclei

 The correlations of \elem{Ne}{26} and \elem{Mg}{28} both reveal an enhancement of the neutron total entropy induced by the presence of valence protons (Fig.~\ref{fig:ItotONeMg}, right panel).
 Both nuclei admit for more collective many-body states with enhanced mixing from \ph{3} excitations (10\%, 17\% in \elem{Ne}{26}, \elem{Mg}{28}, respectively) and \ph{4} excitations (12\%, 15\%).
 Deformation effects present in neon and magnesium isotopes cannot be captured within a $sd$-shell valence space but require the inclusion for several major shells~\cite{Tsunoda2017sdpf,Hagen2022PCC}.
 However, this poses challenges in the VS-IMSRG decoupling which is beyond the scope of the present paper and left for future studies~\cite{Miyagi2020}.

 A refined understanding of the individual correlation effects is obtained from the mutual information (MI).
 Figure~\ref{fig:MIONeMg} shows the MI of the $sd$-shell orbitals for \elem{O}{24}, \elem{Ne}{26}, and \elem{Mg}{28}.
 In the case of even-mass nuclei with $J^\pi = 0^+$ ground states, the MI for the different $m_j$ orbital substates are degenerate.
 The large diagonal entries (black regions) in the proton-proton and neutron-neutron subblock reflect pairing correlations between time-reversed single-particle states~\cite{Legeza2015}.
 In \elem{O}{24}, the homogeneous strength in the neutron-neutron blocks $d_{5/2}$-$d_{3/2}$ and $s_{1/2}$-$d_{3/2}$, as well as the uniform MI background in the $d_{3/2}$-$d_{3/2}$ blocks can be understood in terms of nucleon pair fluctuations in generalized seniority-like states~\cite{Kruppa2021}.
 The proton-proton block of the MI in \elem{Ne}{26} can be similarly understood, and is very similar to the neutron-neutron-block in \elem{O}{18} (not shown).
 The emerging structures in the proton-neutron blocks in \elem{Ne}{26} and \elem{Mg}{28} share common features, e.g., the formation of neutron-proton pairs built from $m_j = \pm 5/2$ states.
 Moreover, both nuclei admit for enhanced couplings between neutron $d_{3/2}$ and proton $d_{5/2}$ states.
-Similar trends have been recently observed in no-core applications in \elem{He}{4,6}~\cite{Robin2021}.
+Similar pairing correlations were observed in recent no-core studies of \elem{He}{4,6}~\cite{Robin2021}.